mchang35/xlmc/README.md

       - in the trips.json file, put just the photo path -- so it's "primary photo": "primary photo path"
       - in the photos.json file, it is literally an object, where you have path: caption
    - this ^ way, we are able to access the caption at all times easily and efficiently
- - to be able to go to next and previous photo, maybe we can number the photos so that when users want to go next and previous, we know exactly which photo it is.. see how I did this with youmy productions website.
-   - currently, previous and next aren't working.
-Maybe it's because of the photo path.

 Helpful resources:
  - Asynchronous functions (fetch): https://dmitripavlutin.com/javascript-fetch-async-await/